TvgGaminz/hns-plugin-collection/README.md

-# togknifedamage
+# hns-plugin-collection
-this content is not mine, all rights belong to ThatOneGuy from AlliedModders (made a repo cuz i'm a wget noob)
+none of the mods were made by me, all rights belong to their respectful coders. thhe repo is made for an easy one time download